pachterlab/kb_python/README.md

 to run unittests.
 All necessary dependencies for development can be installed by running `pip install -r dev-requirements.txt`.

-The CI workflow ensures all code passes code quality checks and unittests.
+The CI workflow ensures all code passes code quality checks and unit tests.
 It is recommended to use `pre-commit` to make sure each commit satisfies code quality specifications.
 To do so, first install `pre-commit` by running `pip install pre-commit`, and then at the root run `pre-commit install`.